 There’s no real reason to debate whether or not Harrah’s Philadelphia will enter the online space: it will.
 The process has already begun.
 The only questions are when, and who will it partner with?
 888 is a serviceable partner as an online poker ally, but for online casino Harrah’s may be best off going with SG Digital.

 There is also the strong possibility that as Pennsylvania’s representative of the Caesars family, Harrah’s may also likely get to provide their license to the Keystone state’s iteration of WSOP, which will further extend that poker network into a fourth state of shared liquidity.
+Also, they may wind up either modeling their only possible online sports betting skin on the NJ Caesars sportsbook, or else use it to host DraftKings under the new relationship the fantasy giant has with Caesars Entertainment.

 In any case, Harrah’s has the financial capabilities to market heavily to patrons during the critical launch period, so we’re expecting it to do well out of the gate.
 Whether it can maintain or elevate its early market position is going to depend on its game library, loyalty program integration, banking options, promotions offered, and other as yet unpredictable factors.